-4.1 Visual observation of the pollution and polluter provides essential information about the size, appearance and coverage of the slick that are used to calculate the initial estimate of volume.

-4.2 The visual form of an oil slick may also suggest the probable cause of pollution:

-- A long thin slick of oil sheen suggests a possibly illegal discharge of oil from a ship.
-The cause is obvious if the ship is still discharging, as the slick will be connected to the ship, but the slick may persist for some time after discharge has stopped; it will subsequently be broken up and dispersed by wind and waves. - A triangular slick with one side aligned with the wind and another aligned with the prevailing current suggests a sub-sea release, such as that from a sub-sea oil pipeline or oil slowly escaping from a sunken wreck. - Slicks seen some distance 'down current' of oil installations, particularly in calm weather, may be caused by re-surfacing of dispersed oil from permitted discharges of produced water. - Large area's covered with a homogeneous oil layer are mostly the result of an accident e.g. a leaking storage tank of a tanker.
+- 4.1 Visual observation of the pollution and polluter provides essential information about the size, appearance and coverage of the slick that are used to calculate the initial estimate of volume. - 4.2 The visual form of an oil slick may also suggest the probable cause of pollution: - A long thin slick of oil sheen suggests a possibly illegal discharge of oil from a ship.
+The cause is obvious if the ship is still discharging, as the slick will be connected to the ship, but the slick may persist for some time after discharge has stopped; it will subsequently be broken up and dispersed by wind and waves. - A triangular slick with one side aligned with the wind and another aligned with the prevailing current suggests a sub-sea release, such as that from a sub-sea oil pipeline or oil slowly escaping from a sunken wreck. - Slicks seen some distance 'down current' of oil installations, particularly in calm weather, may be caused by re-surfacing of dispersed oil from permitted discharges of produced water.

+- Large areas covered with a homogeneous oil layer are mostly the result of an accident e.g. a leaking storage tank of a tanker.
 In these cases detailed information would be easily obtained from the captain of the vessel.
-It is emphasized that also in accidental spill a similar method of collecting information (evidence) should be followed.

-4.3 The observation can be influenced by several factors, cloud, sunlight, weather, sea, and angle of view, height, speed and local features as well as the type of oil.
-The observer should be aware of these factors and try to make adjustments for as many as possible.

-4.4 It is suggested that the ideal height to view the oil will vary from aircraft to aircraft.
+It is emphasized that also in accidental spills a similar method of collecting information (evidence) should be followed. - 4.3 The observation can be influenced by several factors, cloud, sunlight, weather, sea, and angle of view, height, speed and local features as well as the type of oil.
+The observer should be aware of these factors and try to make adjustments for as many as possible. - 4.4 It is suggested that the ideal height to view the oil will vary from aircraft to aircraft.
 For example an Islander with its low speed allows observation at a lower level than a Merlin with its higher speed.
-For an aircraft with a speed of around 150 knots a height of around 700 to 1000 feet is suggested.

-4.5 It is recommended that the slick should be viewed from all sides by flying a racetrack pattern around the oil.
-The best position to view the oil is considered to be with the sun behind the observer and the observer looking at the object / subject from an angle of $40^{\circ}$ to $45^{\circ}$ to the perpendicular.

-4.6 The oil appearances will generally follow a pattern.
+For an aircraft with a speed of around 150 knots a height of around 700 to 1000 feet is suggested. - 4.5 It is recommended that the slick should be viewed from all sides by flying a racetrack pattern around the oil.
+The best position to view the oil is considered to be with the sun behind the observer and the observer looking at the object / subject from an angle of 40° to 45° to the perpendicular.
+At the same time the photos should be taken in front of the suspected polluter to prove that the ship is not sailing through an existing oil slick. - 4.6 The oil appearances will generally follow a pattern.
 The thinner oils, sheen, rainbow and metallic, will normally be at the edges of the thicker oils, discontinuous true colour and true colour.
 It would be unusual to observe thick oil without the associated thinner oils; however, this can occur if the oil has aged and / or weathered or if the oil is very heavy.
 Heavy oil will tend to be mainly true colour and have very sharp defined edges.